pytorch/examples/triplet/README.md

   --batch-size BS       input batch size for training (default: 128) --test-batch-size BST
-                        input batch size for testing (default: 1000) --n-triplets N        how many triplets will generate from the dataset --margin MARGIN       the margin value for the triplet loss function (default: 2.0
+                        input batch size for testing (default: 1000) --anchorswap          turns on anchor swap mode for triplet margin loss --n-triplets N        how many triplets will generate from the dataset --margin MARGIN       the margin value for the triplet loss function (default: 2.0